 While there is no Malta citizenship by investment program to become a Maltese citizen, the process leading up to citizenship eligibility must be carried out by a government-approved agent.
 You will need a lawyer that is familiar with Malta citizenship and real estate law.

 Is Malta a member of the European Union?

-Malta is a full member of the European Union, and citizenship in Malta comes with European citizenship, entitling bearers to freedom of movement to live and work in member states of the Schengen Area and the European Economic Area.
+Malta is a full member of the EU, and citizenship in Malta comes with European citizenship, entitling bearers to freedom of movement to live and work in member states of the Schengen Area and the European Economic Area.

 Is Malta in the Schengen Zone?

 Yes, Malta is in the Schengen Zone, which entitles a Maltese citizen with a Maltese passport to freedom of movement and borderless travel throughout the Schengen Area.